sohailmahmud/sohailmahmud/README.md

 ### Hi fellow devs 👋, I am Sohail Mahmud!

-A _Software Engineer_ based in Bangladesh.
-I love building open-source projects and writing what I learn along the way.
-Nowadays mostly work on cross-platform things development.
+A Software Engineer with 4 years of industry experience.
 Specializing in JavaScript technologies and AWS.
 Professional experience with building web and mobile applications used by millions of people.

 Currently, building the digital ecosystem at Cimbuk.
 I previously worked on building cross-platform app at Extreme Solutions, worked on building core app at Cynergy Solutions, as a programmer I built and launched web app at Automate Infosys, founded and led tutoring services for computer programming at Cimbuk Labs, and in my own time I work on opensource at Node.js, Laravel and Flutter.